Kreator: Experimentation (1992–2000)

-The early 1990s brought a decline in the popularity of traditional thrash metal.
-With many other thrash bands such as Metallica, Megadeth and Anthrax changing their style by incorporating more melodic elements into their compositions, Kreator began experimenting with groove metal and industrial metal around this time.

-The result was Renewal, released in 1992, which featured heavy death metal and industrial influences.
+The early 1990s brought a decline in the popularity of traditional thrash metal, which was replaced by grunge.
+By 1992, Kreator had been released from their American contract with CBS/Sony Music, then-home of the likes of Alice in Chains and Pearl Jam.
+Their sixth studio album, Renewal, was released in the fall of that year, and featured heavy death metal and industrial influences.
 While reaching a newer audience, the band upset many longtime fans, accusing them of "selling out".
-The band experienced a decline in popularity as the result of the backlash against the album.
+Kreator experienced a decline in popularity as a result of the backlash against the album.

-The line-up of the band underwent significant changes too.
-Founding member Roberto Fioretti left the band after the recording of the album and was replaced by Andreas Herz.
-In 1994, Reil left as well, leaving Petrozza the sole original band member.
-Reil was replaced by Joe Cangelosi while Herz left the same year and was replaced by Christian Giesler.
-During this time "Epic Records" dropped the band from the contract making them enter into an agreement with GUN Records.
-The new lineup released the album Cause for Conflict the same year.
-The songs bore a heavy influence of such bands as Pantera and Machine Head as well as the partial resemblance of "Renewal".
+The line-up also underwent significant changes.
+Founding member Roberto Fioretti left after recording the album and was replaced by Andreas Herz.
+In 1994, Reil departed as well, leaving Petrozza the sole original band member.
+Reil was replaced by Joe Cangelosi while Herz left the same year and was replaced by Christian "Speesy" Giesler.
+During this time, Kreator had ended their tenure with Noise Records and signed with GUN Records.
+The new line-up released the album Cause for Conflict in 1995.
+The songs bore a heavy influence of such bands as Pantera and Machine Head, as well as a partial resemblance to Renewal.

-Gosdzik and Cangelosi left in 1996 and were replaced by Tommy Vetterli (formerly of Coroner).
-This new line-up saw Reil return.
-Kreator continued to experiment producing Outcast and Endorama, with ambient and gothic influences, incorporated samples and loops.
-Petrozza employed different approaches for singing, and the albums retained the groove metal influences.
-However, the record sales went down and by the end of the 1990s the band reached commercial and critical nadir.
-Despite that, Mille Petrozza was quoted stating: "For us, success doesn't define in record sales.
-So all our albums have been successful for us, because we've achieved what we were aiming for...".
+Gosdzik and Cangelosi left in 1996 and were replaced by Tommy Vetterli (then-formerly of Coroner) and a returning Reil, respectively.
+Kreator continued to experiment, producing Outcast (1997) and Endorama (1999) with ambient and gothic influences and incorporating samples and loops.
+However, record sales went down, and by the end of the 1990s, the band had reached commercial and critical nadir.
+Despite that, Petrozza was quoted as stating: "For us, success doesn't define in record sales.
+So all our albums have been successful for us, because we've achieved what we were aiming for."